Light Therapy Research and Information

 Light therapy has been shown in over 40 years of independent research worldwide to deliver powerful therapeutic benefits to living tissues and organisms.
 Both visible red and infrared light have been shown to effect at least 24 different positive changes at a cellular level.

+Light radiation must be absorbed to produce a biological response.
 All biological systems have a unique absorption spectrum which determines which wavelengths of radiation will be absorbed to produce a given therapeutic effect.
 The visible red and infrared portions of the spectrum have been shown to be highly absorbent and produce unique therapeutic effects in living tissues.

 Light therapy has been shown to Increase vascularity (circulation) by increasing the formation of new capillaries, which are additional blood vessels that replace damaged ones.
 New capillaries speed up the healing process by supplying additional oxygen and nutrients needed for healing.